SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 - Active learning for imbalanced sentiment classification [2012, EMNLP-CoNLL]
 - [Deep Active Learning with Simulated Rationales for Text Classiﬁcation [2020, PRAI]](https://link.springer.com/chapter/10.1007/978-3-030-59830-3_32): Utilize auxiliary task to reduce the data scarce affect at the beginning of the AL process.
 - Active Learning via Membership Query Synthesis for Semi-supervised Sentence Classification [2019, CoNLL]
+- Deep Active Learning for Text Classification with Diverse Interpretations [2021, CIKM]

 Named entity recognition:
 - Learning How to Actively Learn: A Deep Imitation Learning Approach [2018, ACL]